muhammedabad/TimeTracker/README.md

 ### Known Issues / Limitations ###
 - Only one Rise entry can be captured per day
 - By default, Jira users cannot delete worklog entries.
 Should you need to remove this you may set the hours worked to 0 on the relevant entry.
+Rise entries can be deleted.

 ### Contributing ###